Taming neural networks with TUSLA: Non-convex learning via adaptive stochastic gradient Langevin algorithms: Main results and assumptions

 where $ \theta^{\lambda}_0:=\theta_0$ and

-where $\{\xi_n\}_{n\ge 1}$ is a sequence of independent standard $d$-dimensional Gaussian random variables. {This algorithm has two new elements compared to standard SGLD algorithms.
-The first is the added regularization term in the numerator which enables to us to derive important conditions (e.g. see Proposition \ref{Proposition 1}) with minimal assumptions.
-The second new element is the division of the regularised gradient by a suitable term, which enables the new algorithm to inherit the stability properties of tamed algorithms.} Consequently, itt addresses known stability issues of SGLD algorithms, and can be seen as an SGLD algorithm with adaptive step size.
+where $\{\xi_n\}_{n\ge 1}$ is a sequence of independent standard $d$-dimensional Gaussian random variables and $H$ is given in Definition \ref{A1}. {This algorithm has two new elements compared to standard SGLD algorithms.
+The first is the added regularization term in the numerator of the drift term, which enables to us to derive important conditions (e.g. see Proposition \ref{Proposition 1}) with minimal assumptions.
+The second new element is the division of the regularised gradient by a suitable term, which enables the new algorithm to inherit the stability properties of tamed algorithms.} Consequently, it addresses known stability issues of SGLD algorithms, and can be seen as an SGLD algorithm with an adaptive step size.
 This is due to the fact that, at each iteration, the stochastic gradient $H$ is multiplied with a step size which is controlled by the $2r$-th power of the (vector) norm of the parameter, i.e. by $\lambda\left(1+\sqrt{\lambda} |\theta|^{2r}\right)^{-1}$.

 Henceforth, $\lambda$ is assumed to be controlled by